Sashiko Pattern Chōmusubi

 I could probably come up with some fun meaning, but as often with these kind of modern patterns, there is no inherent meaning that springs from some ancient Japanese tradition.

-Stitching directions for sashiko pattern chōmusubi
+Stitching advice for sashiko pattern chōmusubi

-First, you stitch the vertical lines, then you fill in the roughly 45 degree tails of the ribbon.
-Lastly, you stitch the bow tie parts zigzagging along.
 You need two rows of zigzag lines to finish the bows.
 Don't finish one bow tie in one go, otherwise you'll end up turning your fabric round and round till you get dizzy.

 Leave a comment if you are interested in detailed instructions and I will upload more information as soon as possible.